jagadeesh-gajula/Instagram-bot-1000X-followers/README.md

 # Instagram-bot-100X-followers
 Instagram bot that manages your instagram profile.
+I went from 30 to 250 followers in 2 days..!

 ## How does it work..!
     You need to provide your credentials into insta.py file and type hastags to follow.